AlejandroAldana99/Rust-codes/MongoDB/CRUD/README.md

 3. Run "cargo update" forn search the updates

-4. After, run "cargo build" and finally run "cargo run <env> <option>" (default dev)
+4. After, run "cargo build" and finally run "cargo run <env> <option>"

+5. First, use the option "insert" for generate data in Mongo

+6. After, you can delete the information or find it

-5. Check the data base for see the results of the each process
+7. Check the data base for see the results of the each process
 ````